Forbes Burnham: 1964–1966: Premier of British Guiana

 In the 1964 election on 7 December 1964, Jagan's PPP won the highest percentage of the vote (46% to the PNC's 41%), but it did not win a majority.
-Burnham succeeded in forming a coalition with the United Force (TUF) (which had won the remaining 12% of the votes) and became premier of British Guiana on 14 December.
+Burnham succeeded in forming a coalition with The United Force (TUF), led by Peter D'Aguiar, which had won the remaining 12% of the votes, thereby becoming Premier on 14 December.
 Jagan refused to resign, and had to be removed by Governor Richard Luyt.
 Burnham would remain as Head of Government of Guyana for the next 21 years.

 In 1965, Burnham along with Errol Barrow of Barbados were the founders of the Caribbean Free Trade Association (CARIFTA), which came into operation on 1 May 1968.
-CARIFTA would, in 1973, be superceded by CARICOM.
+CARIFTA was in 1973 superseded by CARICOM.

 On 26 May 1966, British Guiana became an independent country and was renamed "Guyana".
-Under the country's constitution, the Head of State would be the British monarch, represented in Guyana by the governor general, who served in a largely ceremonial capacity, and the Head of Government would be the Prime Minister (Forbes) appointed by a majority in the National Assembly.
+Under the post-independence Constitution, Queen Elizabeth II, now styled Queen of Guyana, was retained as titular head of state, represented in Guyana by the Governor-General, who served in a largely ceremonial capacity, with Forbes, now Prime Minister, as head of government, appointed by a majority in the National Assembly.
+However, the Constitution also made provision for a change to republican status to be made by a resolution of a majority of members of the Assembly at least 42 months after the date of independence, subject to a further three months before it was passed, a compromise between Burnham, who favoured a republic, and D'Aguiar, who favoured retaining the monarchy.